ECONOMICS AT NEW YORK UNIVERSITY

 The department understands that student's interests in the study of Economics varies and hence offers undergraduate and graduate courses as majors and joint programs, besides an Honor's degree.

 For the undergraduate bachelor's program in the economics course at NYU, students can choose to study :

 - Economics with Computer Science

 These majors can be studied with a concentration either in Economic Theory (suitable for students who enjoy studying formal approaches towards economics theories) or Economic Policy (an excellent option for those who prefer understanding the interplay of economic theory and policies).
-Students who wish to explore the world of economics in-depth can choose the Honor's degree where they enjoy the privilege of small class groups with extensive interaction with professors.
+Students who wish to explore the world of economics in-depth can choose Honor's degree where they enjoy the privilege of small class groups with extensive interaction with professors.

 The undergraduate syllabus has been designed to help students choose the right subjects that shall give them leverage towards higher studies.
-For instance, those planning on a post-graduation in economics or a study in law can enroll for the Honor's program with a Theory concentration.
+For instance, those planning on a post-graduation in economics or a study in law can enroll for Honor's program with a Theory concentration.